-To observe in the University of Arizona Speech, Language, or Hearing Clinics (including off-campus sites, such as Wings on Words program), students must be registered as degree-seeking students in SLHS or as non-degree seeking graduate students completing prerequisites for the graduate clinical program.
+To observe in the University of Arizona Speech, Language, or Hearing Clinics (including any UofA affiliated off- campus sites), students must be registered as degree- seeking students in SLHS or as non-degree seeking graduate students completing prerequisites for the graduate clinical program.
 Others may observe only with permission of a department clinical faculty member.
 Each student will have the opportunity to receive, but not to exceed, 25 hours of observation.
+Appendix I outlines the procedures for obtaining your observation hours.

-See Appendix K for Observation Guidelines and Appendix N for a copy of the Clinical Observation Log.
 You should retain the original signed observation log, and file a copy with the Department upon graduation with SLHS Student Services Coordinator (Nickole Hayward).